Octagon house: Masswall construction

-Stacked board construction was recommended in the first edition of A Home for All but the third edition of Fowler's book, printed in 1853, had a new subtitle: A Home For All, or The Gravel Wall and Octagon Mode of Building, and was distinguished by Fowler's enthusiasm for concrete construction.
-At the time concrete construction was not widely used as Portland cement was only recently discovered.
-Fowler knew gravel and lime were available in unlimited quantities in the prairies and saw the "gravel wall" as offering a new, cheap and durable way of building.
-His house at Fishkill was built using concrete.
-The walls were built up a few feet at a time, by pouring a mixture of gravel and lime into timber shuttering.
-As the concrete cured, the shuttering could be taken down and moved up to the next level.
+Stacked board construction is recommended in the first edition of A Home for All, but the third edition, printed in 1853, has the subtitle: A Home For All, or The Gravel Wall and Octagon Mode of Building, and is distinguished by Fowler's enthusiasm for concrete construction.
+At the time, concrete construction was not widely used as Portland cement was only recently discovered.

+Fowler knew gravel and lime were available in unlimited quantities in the prairies and advocated the use of "gravel wall" construction for the walls.
+This was an experimental technique at the time, forming crudely loadbearing walls without the use of rebar.
+Although some were built that way, most octagon houses were built the same way as ordinary houses, of timber frame, brick or stone.